rapp-project/rapp-platform/rapp_testing_tools/README.md

 Testing tools used for RAPP Platform integration tests.

-All tests use the RappCloud python module in order to communicate with RAPP Platform AI modules.
+All tests use the RappCloud python module (python RAPP-API) in order to communicate with RAPP Platform AI modules.

 ## Tests Directory